BLUE SKIES, GREEN GRASS, AND WARMTH

 The Polish children acknowledged the ship’s hospitality with a concert for the officers.
 A New Zealand soldier taught the older girls his national anthem, which they sang to a surprised audience at the Palmerston North railway station when their trains stopped for water and refuelling.

 The photographs taken of the children the day they landed tell their story better than any words.
 There are smiles, some hesitant, some bright.
-There are eyes that have seen too much.
+There are eyes that had seen too much.
 There are frozen lips.
 There are hugs for the New Zealand soldiers holding some of the younger children, and laughing responses to the men’s own smiles.

 According to the auckland star that day, the youngest refugee on the ship was 14 months and the oldest a 72-year-old woman.
-The adults included 42 teachers, two doctors, a dentist, four tradesmen, 36 single women and six single men.11
+The adults included 42 teachers, two doctors, a dentist, four tradesmen, 36 single women, and six single men.11

 The sole toddler was with her 21-year-old mother.
 The youngest children were four.
 There were 132 families of two people, 44 of three, 19 of four and 14 of five.
 Four families had six members and three had seven.